victressanele/Hello-world./README.md

 # Hello-world.
 This repository is for practicing the GitHub Flow

-#About me
-my name is Anele, I am 23.
+My name is Anele, I am 23.